Endocrine Disruptors

 4. Check the ingredients used in toothpaste and other personal care items; avoid sodium lauryl sulphate and parabens in particular.

 5. Check your non stick saucepans and frying pans and bin any that have started to break down.
-Going forward, try to avoid these.
+Going forward, try to avoid these; cereamic or steel ones are better.